chambln/plover-phenrsteno/wiki/learn.md

 ![phenrsteno layout](./png/layout-vowels.png)

 Some secondary vowel sounds are shown in the diagram above.
-Diphthongs like \[aɪ\] and \[eɪ\] arise naturally from the layout, whereas strokes for the other vowel sounds are in the table below.
+Diphthongs like /aɪ/ and /eɪ/ arise naturally from the layout, whereas strokes for the other vowel sounds are in the table below.

 | Vowel | Stroke |
 | :---- | :----- |